lukasmesserschmidt/Traffic-Light-library/README.md

 - **Configurable Cycles:** Define sequences of light patterns (phases) with specified durations to create automated traffic light behaviors.
 - **Activity Cycles:** Implement an overarching active/inactive state for the traffic light, allowing it to operate or remain off for defined periods.
 - **Defect Detection:** Monitor light functionality using analog test pins to detect and report light defects.
-- **Event System:** Utilize a comprehensive event manager to connect callback functions to various traffic light occurrences, such as phase changes, cycle restarts, or light defects.
+- **Event System:** Utilize a comprehensive event manager to connect callback functions to various traffic light occurrences, such as phase changes, cycle finishes, or light defects.

 ## Installation